henry50/owl-ts/README.md

 An implementation of the Owl augmented PAKE protocol in Typescript, based on the [Owl paper](https://eprint.iacr.org/2023/768.pdf).

-## Install
+## Installation
-TODO: Once the package has been uploaded to npm, it can be installed with
+To install the package, run
 ```
 npm install owl-ts
 ```